Michael Moorer vs. George Foreman: Aftermath

-After his victory, Foreman hoped for a potential superfight with Mike Tyson once Tyson was released from prison, however the WBA demanded that he face mandatory challenger and former world champion Tony Tucker.
+After his victory, Foreman hoped for a potential superfight with Mike Tyson once Tyson was released from prison.
+However, the WBA demanded that he face mandatory challenger and former world champion Tony Tucker.
 Tucker, at the time, was promoted by Don King, and Foreman was unwilling to get himself involved with King or his fighters.
 Thus, he refused to fight Tucker and was stripped of the WBA championship.

 Foreman instead pursued a fight with German Axel Schulz for the IBF title, which he won by majority decision.
 However, there was significant controversy in the decision as many saw Schulz as having won the fight and a rematch was ordered.
 Foreman refused to give Schulz the match, as he was seeking other opportunities including rematches with Moorer or Holyfield or a match with former undisputed champion Riddick Bowe.
 Therefore, on June 28, 1995, Foreman relinquished the IBF championship.
 Foreman was still recognized as the lineal champion as well as the champion of the fringe World Boxing Union, and continued to hold that recognition until Shannon Briggs defeated him in 1997 in what would prove to be his final fight.

 Moorer, meanwhile, got a chance to regain a portion of the heavyweight championship in early 1996.
 A match between Schulz and Francois Botha to resolve the vacancy of the IBF title ended with a Botha victory, but a positive steroid test by Botha resulted in the result being changed to a no contest and the title once again being vacated.
 A bout was signed between Moorer and Schulz, and in a close match Moorer was able to recapture the IBF title by split decision.
 He would defend the title twice, knocking out Botha on the same night that Holyfield knocked Tyson out to win the WBA title, then going on to win a close fight against Vaughn Bean.
 Moorer then fought Holyfield in a title unification match and was knocked out in eight rounds, being dropped five times.
 Following that fight, he took a three-year retirement from the ring; he would finally retire in 2007.

 Foreman settled back into life as a preacher, author, pitchman and motivational speaker in Houston.
 Two years after his second and final retirement, Salton Inc. paid over $137 million to buy out the right to use his name on the George Foreman Grill, and it is estimated that he has made over $200 million related to the grill, which is more than he made in the ring.
-Foreman's 2023 biopic, Big George Foreman: The Miraculous Story of the Once and Future Heavyweight Champion of the World, depicts parts of the buildup to the fight and the fight itself in its trailer.
+The fight is the climactic scene in Foreman's 2023 biopic, Big George Foreman.
+Foreman died on March 21, 2025 in Houston at the age of 76.